brimdata/zed/pkg/zng/docs/spec.md

 `enum` | a string representing an enumeration value defined outside the scope of ZNG `ip` | a string representing an IP address in [IPv4 or IPv6 format](https://tools.ietf.org/html/draft-main-ipaddr-text-rep-02#section-3)
 `net` | a string in CIDR notation representing an IP address and prefix length as defined in RFC 4632 and RFC 4291.
-`time` | unsigned dotted decimal notation of seconds (32-bit second, 32-bit nanosecond) `duration` | signed dotted decimal notation of seconds (32-bit second, 32-bit nanosecond) `any` | integer type code and colon followed by a value as defined here
+`time` | signed dotted decimal notation of seconds `duration` | signed dotted decimal notation of seconds `any` | integer type code and colon followed by a value as defined here

 * Note: A `bstring` can embed binary data using escapes.
 It's up to the receiver to determine